-In addition, the texts in the Knowledge Base of ERSO, provide a wide body of international literature to inform on road safety interventions.
+In addition the texts in the Knowledge Base of ERSO, a wide body of international literature is available to inform knowledge on road safety interventions.
 For overviews see:

-- World Report on Road Traffic Injury Prevention, Peden, et al, (2004) - Towards Zero: Achieving Ambitious Road Safety Targets through a Safe System Approach, OECD (2008) - Implementing the Recommendations of The World Report on Road Traffic Injury Prevention Country: guidelines for the conduct of road safety management capacity reviews and the related specification of lead agency reforms, investment strategies and safety programs and projects, Bliss and Breen (2009) - The Handbook of Road Safety Measures, Elvik, et al, (2009) - SUPREME Summary and publication of best Practices in Road safety in the EU Member States - ETSC reviews - Zero Road Deaths and Serious Injuries: Leading a Paradigm Shift to a Safe System, ITF (2016) - Road Safety Manual, World Road Association [PIARC] (2015)
+- World Report of Road Traffic Injury Prevention (2004) - Towards Zero: Achieving Ambitious Safety Targets Summary, Full Report (2008) - Implementing the Recommendations of The World Report on Road Traffic Injury Prevention Country guidelines for the conduct of road safety management capacity reviews and the related specification of lead agency reforms, investment strategies and safety programs and projects.
+See Global Road Safety Facility (2008)

+- The Road Safety Handbook, Elsevier (2004),

+- SUPREME Summary and publication of best Practices in Road safety in the EU Member States

+- ETSC reviews